louayshaat/Automated-threat-detection-and-remediation/docs/scenario1/index.md

 ## Questions

-**info "Which data source did GuardDuty use to identify this threat?"**
+**Which data source did GuardDuty use to identify this threat?**

-**info "Will isolating the instance have any effect on an application running on the instance?"**
+**Will isolating the instance have any effect on an application running on the instance?**

-**info "How could you add more detail to the email notifications?"**
+**How could you add more detail to the email notifications?**

 ## Proceed to Scenario 2: